Fundamental Factorization of a GLSM, Part I: Construction: Admissible resolutions of GLSMs

 Consider the commutative diagram of quasicoherent sheaves on $\cC$

 Applying $\mathbb{R}\pi_*$ gives a commuting diagram in $\dbcoh{S}$

 where we have now omitted the middle column.

 The natural map \eqref{natural sym map} followed by the clockwise composition from the top left to the bottom right gives the morphism \eqref{intermediate}.
 On the other hand, the natural map \eqref{natural sym map} followed by composition in the counterclockwise direction gives $\sum_{i=1}^r \pi_*{\Sigma_i}_*{\Sigma_i}^* \varkappa_w \circ \op{Sym}\mathbb{R}\pi_*\op{res}_i$.
-This gives our advertised compatibility: as morphisms in the derived category,
+This gives our advertised compatibility: as morphisms in the derived category, the morphism \eqref{intermediate} is equal to: